jreinhardt/bolttools/doc/blt_spec_0_3.rst

 - A literal value given in the literal field
 - User or external input for parameters listed in the free field
 - Table lookup for parameters listed in the columns field of a table-element_
+- Table2d lookup for parameters listed in the result field of a table2d-element_

-It is an error condition if a parameter is not assigned a value or if there are more than one way to assign a value.
+It is an error condition if a parameter is not assigned a value or if there is more than one way to assign a value.

-For example are the parameter values collected in this way used (among other properties) to populate the template given in the naming-element_.
+The parameter values collected  in this way are for example used (among other properties) to populate the template given in the naming-element_.